espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Demon's Lantern.md

 * * *

 **Effect** You release a flash of lights and attempt a Reflex saving throw.
 If your saving throw is higher than the attack roll for the triggering attack, it misses.
-If the attack misses, the attacker is [[Dazzled]] until the end of your next turn.
+If the attack misses, the attacker is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the end of your next turn.